 Patrons & Trustees

-A partner at Dawson Cornwell, one of the UK’s leading specialist family law practices.
+Russell is a partner at Dawson Cornwell, one of the UK’s leading specialist family law practices.
 He has specialised exclusively in family law since qualifying as a solicitor in 1985.
 He is named as one of the leading family lawyers in both Chambers and The Legal 500 and is listed in London’s Super Lawyers 2013.
 Although covering all areas of family law he specialises particularly in financial cases with an international element, relocation of children and non-marital disputes.
 He has acted in a number of reported international cases including, recently, C v S (Divorce Jurisdiction) EWHC 2676 Fam and Hope v Krejci and others EWHC 1780 (Fam).Russell is the author of the matrimonial costs section of “Atkins Court Forms” published by Butterworths.
-He is married with 3 children and his interests include his membership with Yorkshire County Cricket Club, he is a Patron of Llandovery RFC, supporter of Barnsley FC and season ticket with Wakefield Trinity, and trips to the theatre.
+He is married with 3 children and his interests include his membership with Yorkshire County Cricket Club, Patronage of Llandovery RFC, supporting of Barnsley FC and season ticket with Wakefield Trinity, and trips to the theatre.

 Has recently taken up the post of Chair of the Board of Governors and CEO at Haileybury, Kazakhstan after leaving his post of Managing Director of Gabbitas Education, one of the world’s leading education consultancy firms.
 He started in the world of banking with Goldman Sachs before moving into education as a teacher.
 A former Millfield Housemaster, Deputy Head of Wellingborough School and Headmaster (Warden) of Llandovery College, he moved back into the commercial world in 2012 advising individuals and institutions on all aspects of independent education.
 He has written extensively in the past 12 months in the national and international press with articles in The Times, The Financial Times, The Telegraph and The International Herald Tribune.
 He has one daughter and he is serving a lifelong sentence as a supporter of anything Leicester – Tigers RFU, Foxes FC and CC.
 He is still active and tries to maintain a link with the arts.
 He is a serving school governor in both the U.K. And Dubai, and patron of a children’s cancer charity.